GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

         let tab = CmdUtils.getActiveTab();

         if (!tab) {
-            pblock.innerHTML = "The current tab is unavailable for capture.";
+            pblock.innerHTML = "The current tab is unsuitable for capture.";
             return;
         }